What to learn from a few visible transitions' statistics?: goals and main results

-Recent work revealed that information extracted from transitions between few selected visible states provides information about entropy production~\cite{polettini2019effective, martinez2019inferring, PhysRevE.91.012130}.
-Yet, most of such efforts rely on knowledge about the internal states of the system.
-The main question we address in this contribution is instead: what can be learnt about a system {\em solely} from the occurrence of few visible transitions (denoted $\ell_i \in \mathcal{L}$) and from the time elapsed between them (denoted $t_i$).
+Recent work revealed that information extracted from transitions between {a} few selected visible states provides information about entropy production~\cite{polettini2019effective, martinez2019inferring, PhysRevE.91.012130}.
+Yet, most of these efforts rely on knowledge about the internal states of the system.
+Instead, the main question we address in this contribution is: what can be learnt about a system solely from the occurrence of {a} few visible transitions (denoted $\ell_i \in \mathcal{L}$) and from the time elapsed between them (denoted $t_i$ {and called {\em inter-transition time}})?
 Our object of study is therefore a time series of the form \FloatBarrier

 \FloatBarrier